-This is a bucket list trip, and whether you spend 2, 3, 5 days or 1-2 weeks, you’ll have a great time!
-We spent 2 weeks in the Northeast and I can accurately create a perfect itinerary for you!
+This is a bucket list trip, and whether you spend 2, 3, or 5 days or 1-2 weeks, you’ll have a great time!
+We spent 2 weeks in the Northeast, and I can accurately create a perfect itinerary for you!

 I’ve traveled a good bit and I can safely say that this is one of the most gorgeous places I’ve ever been to in my life.
+The beautiful fall foliage drives, the rolling hills speckled with fruity pebble colored trees, hiking trails filled with peak fall colors.
 The creamy corals, vibrant reds, brilliant yellows, and shocking oranges were truly like stepping into a painting.
 After the heat of summer and before the Christmas craze, autumn is that perfect mix of a fresh start and the crisp air renews that feeling of excitement and wonder.

 Of course, the beauty of heading to New England in the Fall for a road trip isn’t just the leaf peeping.
 Although that’s a highlight, there are so many things to do.
 Apple and pumpkin picking, apple cider donuts, maple treats, hiking, Fall festivals, and more!
 There are so many beautiful places to see and stay, I honestly want to do this trip every year.
 It’s that amazing.